multiversx/mx-docs/docs/sdk-and-tools/erdjs/writing-and-running-erdjs-snippets.md

 In our workspace, the interactors are: `adderInteractor.ts` and `lotteryInteractor.ts`.
 They contain almost production-ready code to call and query your contracts, code which is mostly copy-paste-able into your dApps.

-Generally speaking, an interactor component depends on the following objects (defined by `erdjs` or by satellites of `erdjs`):
+Generally speaking, an interactor component (class) depends on the following objects (defined by `erdjs` or by satellites of `erdjs`):
  - a `SmartContract` (composed with its `SmartContractAbi`)
- - a `NetworkProvider`, to broadcast / retrieve transactions and perform contract queries
+ - an `INetworkProvider`, to broadcast / retrieve transactions and perform contract queries
- - a snapshot of the `NetworkConfig`
+ - a snapshot of the `INetworkConfig`
  - a `TransactionWatcher`, to properly detect the completion of a transaction
  - a `ResultsParser`, to parse the outcome of contract queries or contract interactions
+ - optionally, an `IAudit` object to record certain events within the test session

 ### Creation of an interactor